Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 • Because blue is part of its vision spectrum

-• Because it's one of the few colors he can clearly distinguish.
+• Because it's one of the few colors he can clearly distinguish

 Share this article!

-Did you learn something?
+Did you learn anything?

-Please feel free to share this article or discover our products.
+Feel free to share this article or discover our products.

 Back to blog